-If you have rent or mortgage payments to make, consider paying via Plastiq with your Sapphire Reserve or Ink Business Preferred card.
-When paid this way, the purchase codes as travel.
-You will have to pay a 2.5% fee, but it is worth it in order to earn 3X rewards.
-More details can be found here.
+When making bill payments, consider paying via Plastiq with your Ink Business Preferred card.
+When paid this way, the purchase codes as a 3X bonus category.
+We don’t know why — it just does.
+This could change at any time, but for now it’s awesome.
+You will have to pay a 2.5% fee, but it is well worth it in order to earn 3X rewards.

 Shop through Chase

 When shopping online, it is often possible to earn bonus points by starting with “Shop through Chase”.
 To find Shop through Chase, log into your Chase account, click “Go to Ultimate Rewards“, then under the “Earn Points” menu, select “Shop through Chase“.